Nicola-Alimonda/MultinomialFair/README.md

 <img src="https://user-images.githubusercontent.com/92302358/220327881-52c5acc0-0a92-418d-a3e8-d26b921c8839.png" width="600" height="600">

 Notice that individual utility differences are calculated through (1) a difference between the same individual (pre and post rank {column: Utility_Loss_individual_perc }, (2) and calculated through a difference between the individual who occupies the post opt position and the individual who occupied that position pre-opt {column:Utility_Loss_position_perc}.

 ### Greedy Wise Score
 With this work we propose a greedy extenstion of the previous algorithm.

 Inside the Greedy-Wise-Score folder you find packages used to run Greedy_Wise_Score.py and Greedy_Wise_Utility.py.
-Inside the greedy wise Score notebook, on the other hand, there are all the tests carried out and the plots generated.
+Inside the Greedy multinomial Fair-Copy1.ipynb notebook, on the other hand, there are all the tests carried out and the plots generated.

 ```
 python Greedy-Wise-Score\Greedy_Wise_Score.py
 python Greedy-Wise-Score\Greedy_Wise_Utility.py
 ```

+Under Analisi di sensitività congiunta per alpha e L, inside the notebook, is possible to set initialization parameter such as k (lenght of the ranking), p (given proportions of each protected group), and attribute for the number of protected groups.

+Dataframe df_res returns all possible combinations of ranking with given parameter and the obtained kendal-tau metric for each ranking.
+In dataframe exposureDf is possible to see average exposure for each group G.